mohit-marathe/zetajs/examples/letter-address-tool/README.md

 An example of a Web form letter demo, using a stripped-down, standalone Writer document canvas without any surrounding menubars, toolbars, side panels, etc.

-To run the example. use something like
+To run the example, do:
 ```
-$ emrun index.html
+npm install
+npm start
 ```